User Guide: Managing Consent for Email Open Tracking in Selligent

 YES

-Deliverability only YES No consent is required but minimum data should be collected
+Deliverability only YES No consent is required.
+Only the last open date can be stored.

 This guidance applies primarily to open tracking via pixels.
 Click tracking is not in scope.